bhauman/lein-figwheel/doc/editor_repls.md

 All of the above options use the figwheel REPL without nREPL.

-If you have to use nREPL ...

-#### Connecting to Figwheel with an nREPL client
+#### Connecting to Figwheel process with an nREPL client

-If you ran `lein figwheel` and tried to connect to it with an nREPL based client like CIDER, you will have noticed that this doesn't work by default.
+Leveraging the figwheel process for an nREPL connection can help in several ways:

+* reduce the number of JVM processes that are running on your machine
+* allows one to work on your server code interactively if you are using figwheel's `:ring-handler` option
+* allows you to work on `figwheel-sidecar` code interactively
+* boot a ClojureScript REPL over the nREPL connection (not currently reccomended)

-To enable this you will need to add the `:nrepl-port` option to the `:figwheel` config in your `project.clj`
+To have figwheel launch an nREPL server you will need to add the `:nrepl-port` option to the `:figwheel` config in your `project.clj`
 ```
 :figwheel {